data-and-design/data-and-design.github.io/recruiting/phd.md

 - [Read the FAQ](https://www.colorado.edu/cmdi/infoscience/gd/faq)
 - [Access the application system](https://grad.apply.colorado.edu/apply/)

 **About reaching out:** You're welcome to email me at <a href="mailto:jzong@colorado.edu">jzong@colorado.edu</a> if you have questions or want to learn more about the research group.
-I receive a high volume of emails during application season, so I do my best to respond to specific questions but may not be able to reply to everyone.
-Please know that not reaching out won't disadvantage you in the application process—I'm committed to giving every application careful consideration regardless of whether we've been in touch beforehand.
+I receive a high volume of emails during application season, so I do my best to respond to specific questions but may not be able to reply to everyone. **I do not recommend cold emailing my students.** Please know that not reaching out won't disadvantage you in the application process—I'm committed to giving every application careful consideration regardless of whether we've been in touch beforehand.

 ## Additional resources